Monetization, Meaning, and Mastering the Art of Losing

 By Amy Willis

-This week EconTalk host Russ Roberts spoke with Tim O’Reilly, and the conversation ranged over the history of the Internet and the sharing economy, the significance of open-source software, climate change, income inequality, and poetry.
+EconTalk host Russ Roberts spoke with Tim O’Reilly, and the conversation ranged over the history of the Internet and the sharing economy, the significance of open-source software, climate change, income inequality, and poetry.

 1. Roberts defines the central human problem as one of meaning, noting that he finds meaning at least in part through his work.
 We want to know how YOU find meaning?
 And how do you define it?
 Is it close to Adam Smith’s definition?
 Explain.